 Leadership is more about getting yourself to take action.
 Being a leader is a choice.
 You can be an out-in-front leader or a behind-the-scenes leader .
 Here are 9 habits of leadership that effective leaders share in common:

-1. Have a vision for the future.
-Leaders have a vision, a purpose, and goals to achieve.
+Good leaders have a vision, a purpose, and goals to achieve.
 They are not wondering which direction to head because they have established a direction in which to go.
 Leaders have a written blueprint to follow, too.
 Great leaders also know how to articulate their vision to those that choose to be on their team.
-Helen Keller nailed it by sharing, “The most pathetic person in the world is someone who has sight, but has no vision.”
+Helen Keller nailed it by sharing, “The most pathetic person in the world is someone who has sight but has no vision.”

-A hallmark of leadership is always upgrading your skill set.
+A hallmark of leadership is continuously upgrading your skill set.
 A leader that is not learning is a leader that will fall behind.
 Listen to leadership podcasts.
 Follow extraordinary leaders on social media and mirror their leadership style.
-What skill do you need to improve on or to strengthen your leadership skills?
+What skill do you need to improve on or strengthen your leadership skills?
 You’re mistaken if you think leadership is about controlling or dominating team members and others.
-If you have not asked this question, your leadership might be slowly deteriorating.
+If you have not asked yourself these hard questions, your leadership might slowly deteriorate.

 Henry Ford articulated, “When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.”
 Too many people are conquered by perceived negative experiences.
 But there is no such thing as a bad experience.
 Every experience we’ve had serves us for the betterment of our lives and well-being.
-People such as Oprah Winfrey, who were abused and who grew up in some pretty scary environments, were able to use their so called “awful experiences” to grow and excel.
-Often the adversities in our life are disguised as terrible misfortunes, when in hindsight they are our greatest opportunities.
-Leaders search for the good in seemingly negative experiences.
+People such as Oprah Winfrey, who were abused and grew up in pretty scary environments, could use their so-called “awful experiences” to grow and excel.
+Often the adversities in our life are disguised as terrible misfortunes when they are our most significant opportunities in hindsight.
+Influential leaders search for the good in seemingly negative experiences.

 Leaders know they don’t have all the answers.
-It’s extremely important to seek help from successful leaders since we can learn from their experiences.
+We must seek help from successful leaders since we can learn from their experiences.
 You can accelerate your progress and avoid possible pitfalls to your eventual success.
 After you find a credible mentor, consult with your mentor on a regular basis.
 Make sure to report your activities and success to your mentor.
-Keep in mind that your mentor will continue to help you as long as you respect his or her time and knowledge, and you consistently progress toward your goals.
+Remember that your mentor will continue to help you if you respect their time and knowledge and show consistent progress toward your goals.

 “Being an example is not a way of influencing others, it is the only way.”

-Leaders are often the ones that can move forward with making tough decisions that other are afraid to make.
+Leaders are often the ones that can move forward with making tough decisions that others are afraid to make.
 After all, to lead, you must ascertain a high level of emotional intelligence and utilize as many habits of leadership within your daily life as possible.
 Our decisions affect every aspect of life.
 Our decisions also affect everyone else in our life, too.
 Our kids, our coworkers, our friends—everyone!
 Making tough decisions is one of the most important things you can do.
 Disappointing people may feel like hard work, and you may not make friends with everyone during those moments, but in the end, it will pay off.
-You might have to discontinue a product.
-You might need to eject or severe a relationship with someone that is on your team.
+You might have to discontinue a product or have to eject/sever a relationship with someone on your team.
 It is imperative to keep your vision set for the big picture.
 These tough times will build trust amongst your team members and ultimately improve everyone’s work environment.

 Integrity is the quality of being whole or undivided, and it is a very important habit of leadership.
-Quality buildings, space rockets, boats and cars are known to have structural integrity.
+Quality buildings, space rockets, boats, and cars are known to have structural integrity.
 Great computer software programs are known to have data integrity.
-So, when we live a life of human integrity we create confidence, credibility, dependability and trust—not only with others but with ourselves.
+So, when we live a life of human integrity, we create confidence, credibility, active listening, dependability, and trust—not only with others but with ourselves.
 Can you identify a false leader?
 Make sure you are practicing what you are teaching.
-Integrity is always doing the right thing, even when no one is looking.
+Integrity is always doing the right thing on a daily basis, even when no one is looking.
 Integrity is when our actions are congruent with our values.
-Good friends of integrity are honor, truth, reliability, wholesomeness and honesty.
-Integrity is following through on what you say you are going to do and doing it right.
+Good friends of integrity are honor, truth, reliability, wholesomeness, and honesty.
+Integrity is following through on what you say you will do and doing it right.

 Enthusiasm is the fuel that ignites your soul and illuminates the lives of others.
-Throw a bucket of cold water on enthusiasm and it will turn to vapor before reaching its fire.
+Throw a bucket of cold water on enthusiasm, and it will turn to vapor before reaching its fire.
 People want to be associated with enthusiastic people because enthusiasm truly is contagious.
 It creates an energy and excitement that dissolves adversity and brightens everyday life.
 Please don’t be shy about it.
 Share your good habits and ideas with those around you; enthusiasm is contagious and will cultivate an environment of trust and respect.
 You will become a comfort zone for those around you.
 Share the energy of successful leadership freely.
 German philosopher and historian Johann Friedrich Schiller has a super perspective saying, “Enthusiasm is that kindling spark which marks the difference between the leaders in every activity and the laggards who put in just enough to get by.”
 Successful business leaders kindle enthusiasm and inspire others to “buy in” to the culture of an energetic work environment.

 Have you ever been afraid to express your opinion?
-Have you ever believed your opinion would just fall on deaf ears, that your opinion or ideas were not important enough?
+Have you ever believed your opinion would fall on deaf ears, that your opinion or ideas were not important enough?
 Decision-making isn’t for the faint of heart.
 Good leadership begins with confidence.
 Team-building can only be successful when everyone is on the same page and focused on the same goal.
 Keeping silent with a great solution is the opposite of practicing these habits of leadership principles.
 What fearful words or phrases are you saying to yourself about your opinions’ validity?
 We can turn our fears into confidence if we choose.
-Make the choice to stand up for what you believe in!
-Don’t allow other opinions squelch your vision, dreams and goals.
+Choose to stand up for what you believe in!
+Don’t let other opinions squelch your vision, dreams, and goals.
 Follow what Walt Disney said and lived by, “When you believe in a thing, believe in it all the way, implicitly and unquestionably.”